-He was unarmed, clearly distressed and alerting officers to the fact he could not breathe as he lay handcuffed and face-down in the street, at one point pinned by three officers applying pressure to his neck, torso and legs.
-Yet, footage shows the since-fired police officer Derek Chauvin continued to hold his knee over George Floyd’s neck.
+He was unarmed, clearly distressed and alerting officers to the fact he could not breathe as he lay handcuffed face-down in the street, at one point pinned by three officers applying pressure to his neck, torso and legs.
+Yet, footage shows the since-fired police officer Derek Chauvin continued to hold his knee on George Floyd’s neck.
 According to the criminal complaint, he did so for more than eight minutes.

 - Since George Floyd’s death, another black man named David McAtee has died after he was shot by Louisville police.